lendis-ratgeber-homeoffice-im-ausland-hero

 Social insurance

-A similar question arises with regard to social security obligations.
-For the countries of the European Economic Area (EU plus Iceland, Liechtenstein, Norway and Switzerland), this is governed by Regulation (EC) 883/2004, according to which a person is subject to social security contributions in the country in which they carry out their work.
-If a person is posted to another EEA country, this does not change the obligation to pay social security contributions if the duration of the posting does not exceed 24 months.
+A comparable question arises for social insurance obligations.
+For the countries of the European Economic Area (EU plus Iceland, Liechtenstein, Norway, and Switzerland), this is regulated by Regulation (EC) 883/2004.
+According to this, a person is subject to social insurance in the state in which they carry out their activity.
+If a person is seconded to another EEA state, this does not change the social insurance obligation if the duration of the secondment does not exceed 24 months.

-Similar to the treatment under tax law, there are also numerous agreements between Germany and other countries for social insurance that clarify this issue.
-If no such agreement exists, the respective legal situation should be clarified in advance.
+Similar to tax law, there are also numerous agreements between Germany and other countries for social security that clarify this issue.
+If such an agreement does not exist, the respective legal situation should be clarified in advance.

 Data protection & data security